 Topic: Selecting species for protection or restoration in biodiverse ecosystems might happen in various ways.

-For instance, focusing on species providing a certain function (carbon storage in rainforests, or reef accretion on coral reefs).
+For instance, focusing on species providing a certain function (carbon storage in rainforests or mangrove forests, or reef accretion on coral reefs).

 Focusing on one or two species that are doing poorly.
-For example, restoring staghorn corals in the Caribbean that declined dramatically in the 1980s.
+For example, restoring staghorns corals in the Caribbean that declined dramatically in the 1980s and are at risk of functional extinction in many locations.

 However, approaches for objectively selecting larger numbers of foundational species based on clear ecological and logistical criteria are rare (but see?).